QTC-UMD/rydiqule/docs/source/overview.rst

 Solve the System
 ----------------

-We currently have two solvers implemented.
+We currently have three solvers implemented.

 #.
 A steady state solver (:func:`~.solve_steady_state`) that finds the steady state density matrix of the system.
    This can solve in a few different conditions:

    #.
 Optically-thin, cold ensemble
    #.
 Optically-thin, doppler-averaged ensemble

+#.
+A steady state doppler solver (:func:`~.solve_doppler_hybrid`) that analytically finds the steady state density
+    matrix of an optically-thin, doppler-averaged ensemble.

 #.
 A time solver (:func:`~.solve_time`) that allows for fields to be defined arbitrarily in time.